ChiawNa/custom-object-detection-using-yolo-and-web-apps/C_10 Cracks_Segmentation_using_YOLOv8/README.md

 - 🐍Python 3.8 or later
 - 📦ultralytics library (for YOLOv8)

-## 📦Installation and Runnig the Prediction
+## 📦Installation and Running the Prediction

 ```bash
 pip install ultralytics